Star Carr Pendant

-The Star Carr Pendant is a unique engraved shale pendant from the Mesolithic site of Star Carr in North Yorkshire.
+The Star Carr Pendant is a unique engraved shale pendant from the Mesolithic site of Star Carr in North Yorkshire, England.
 It has been described as the oldest Mesolithic art in Britain.

 Discovery

 The pendant was found in 2015 by a team from the University of York during excavations led by Nicky Milner.
 It was excavated by Tom Bell, a student from the University of Chester on the last days of the excavation.
 It was found in a context from the edge of the palaeolake Lake Flixton.

 Description

 The pendant is sub-triangular in shape and measures 31 mm x 35 mm x 3 mm.
 ED-XRF (energy-dispersive X-ray fluorescence) was used to prove that it is made from shale.
 The front face is engraved with a series of parallel, incised lines which often cross each other.
 It has a perforation, made by drilling through from the engraved side at one of the lobes.

 On the reverse side to the engraving there is a nick caused by a missing flake of shale in the central region.
 This may have happened accidentally or intentionally, presumably by something hard striking this surface before it was deposited in the lake.